 - Feel good first

-I was so busy looking after everyone else that I’d forgot about the most important person in the world, me.
+I was so busy looking after everyone else that I’d forgotten about the most important person in the world, me.
 Can you imagine how embarrassed I was when I spoke out that the leader of Feel Good was burnt out?
 The very essence of my mission was completely ignored.
-I still feel a bit ashamed, and hate to admit it, but in the process of looking after everyone else I had completely forgotten about me.
+I still feel a bit ashamed, and hate to admit it, but in the process of looking after everyone else, I had completely forgotten about me.

 - Fall back in Love

 Even though my own business was born from love and passion, I still fell out of love with what I was doing.
 Not because I didn’t want to do it but because it all became too much.
 Too much for me and too much for anyone.
-I was so busy loving my business and loving my purpose that i’d completely forgotten to spend time loving me.
+I was so busy loving my business and loving my purpose that I’d completely forgotten to spend time loving me.

 So many business leaders rise the ranks and find themselves in jobs they don’t love as it’s not really what they signed up for.
 This is particularly true for entrepreneurs and leaders that set up and build crazy ideas they believe in.
-Being a leader means creativity, risk taking, sharing passion and making ideas a reality and running a business day to day couldn’t be further from this reality.
+Being a leader means creativity, risk-taking, sharing passion and making ideas a reality and running a business day to day couldn’t be further from this reality.
 This is why many business owners and senior leaders end up with their dream turning into their worst nightmare.

-My Advice – don’t feel bad if you’ve stoped enjoying what you’re doing.
+My Advice – don’t feel bad if you’ve stopped enjoying what you’re doing.
 Maybe you’ve grown out of it, or your job’s grown out of you.
 Believe in the power of passion and purpose, loving what you do and the people you do it with.
-Our purpose comes from passion so figure just figure out what lights your fire and fly.
+Our purpose comes from passion so just figure out what lights your fire and fly.

 Know thyself and love thyself first.